-- (1) The Commission shall, as soon as practicable after nomination days, by notice in the Gazette, appoint- - (a) a day to be known as polling day; and - (b) the time and the place where each returning officer will tally the number of votes given to each candidate at each polling station. - (2) The polling day appointed under subsection (1) shall, subject the Constitution, be not later than ninety days after nomination days. - (3) At least ten days before polling day, each returning officer shall- - (a) fix at his or her office within the district and in each constituency, a list of the names of all the presiding officers and polling assistants appointed under the Commission Act for each polling station in the electoral district, with the names and numbers of their respective polling stations to enable persons to raise any objections; they think necessary; and - (b) permit free access to and afford full opportunity for the inspection of the list by the candidates or their agents and any other interested persons during normal working hours.
+- (1) The Commission shall, as soon as practicable after nomination days, by notice in the Gazette, appoint- - (a) a day to be known as polling day; and - (b) the time and the place where each returning officer will tally the number of votes given to each candidate at each polling station. - (2) [subsection (2) repealed by section 3 of Act 11 of 2020] - (3) At least ten days before polling day, each returning officer shall- - (a) fix at his or her office within the district and in each constituency, a list of the names of all the presiding officers and polling assistants appointed under the Commission Act for each polling station in the electoral district, with the names and numbers of their respective polling stations to enable persons to raise any objections; they think necessary; and - (b) permit free access to and afford full opportunity for the inspection of the list by the candidates or their agents and any other interested persons during normal working hours.